trstringer/vscode-tips/README.md

-# Visual Studio Code Tips and Tricks
+# Visual Studio Code Tips and Quick Reference

 *The purpose of this repository is to provide and maintain a quick reference for VS Code tips*